zenmonkeykstop/qubes-doc.rtd/user/troubleshooting/updating-debian-and-whonix.rst

 Updating Debian and Whonix
 ==========================

-Despite Qubes shipping with `Debian
-Templates </doc/templates/debian/>`__, most of Qubes core components run on Fedora and thus our documentation has better coverage for Fedora.
+Despite Qubes shipping with :doc:`Debian Templates </user/templates/debian/debian>`, most of Qubes core components run on Fedora and thus our documentation has better coverage for Fedora.
 However, Qubes has been working closely with the `Whonix <https://whonix.org>`__ project which is based on Debian.

 This troubleshooting guide is collection of tips about updating Whonix that also pertain to updating the normal Debian package manager.
 If you